emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 * If you're in an SVN checkout, it uses the SVN structure.
 * Otherwise, it defaults to the current directory.

+Regardless of how the root is detected, *repo-grep* searches all files within that root — not just those tracked by version control.
+This makes it ideal for scanning generated files, uncommitted changes, or legacy code alongside source files.

 ### Reviewing results

 Search results appear in a dedicated `*grep*` buffer.
 Each result is a clickable link — click (or press `RET`) to jump directly to the matching line in its file.
 This makes it easy to quickly inspect multiple matches across your project.